Dowell-Lab/srworkshop/day06/worksheets/Day6_worksheet1_Introduction_to_R.md

 ### Before class

-- Make sure you have [RStudio](https://www.rstudio.com/products/rstudio/download/) and the latest version of R (R 4.4.1) installed on your computer!
+- Make sure you have [RStudio](https://www.rstudio.com/products/rstudio/download/) and the latest version of [R](https://cran.rstudio.com/) (R 4.4.1 or greater) installed on your computer!

 	- You want to get RStudio Desktop - Free

 - R is awesome for plot generation and any statistical analysis you want to do- even those that aren’t related to next gen sequencing!